 The UCS Letter to the Editor (LTE) webinar was put on by a former editor at the Boston Globe as well as a communications specialist from the Union of Concerned Scientists.
 Check out a recording of the webinar with the slides.
 At the end of the recording, look in the lower left-hand corner to find a link to a resource that locates your nearest newspaper.

 In the presentations and Q&A, they emphasized these takeaway points:

 - Say something new and original.

-- Do not submit your letter anonymously (if you are not able to sign your own name, find someone else in the organization who would be appropriate and is willing to put her name forward and if there are no good options in your 500WS pod, let us know and we can help - email@example.com)
+- Do not submit your letter anonymously.
+If you are not able to sign your own name, find someone else in your 500WS pod or other colleague who would be appropriate and willing to put their name forward.
+If there are no good options, let us know and we can help (firstname.lastname@example.org)

 - Be timely.
 You can have the best-written piece that takes two weeks and misses the punch.
 Therefore, it won't get published.